-Tips for getting to sleep or back to sleep
+Tips for sleep

 I have had periods in my life when I struggled to get to sleep, and over the years have developed a variety of strategies.
 As a child I used to imagine a gentle bulldozer would slide across my bed and gently push my thoughts onto the floor, for me to pick up the next morning; or that whenever I noticed a tingling in any part of my body, this was a sign that that part was going to sleep as long as I stayed still.
 Looking back, I was actually practising awareness of thoughts meditation and a body scan without knowing it!